-Explore these 15 amazing things to do in Trento Italy!
+Delve into these 17 best things to do in Trento Italy!
 They are all fabulous.
-You’re going to love discovering Trento Italy.
+You’re going to love discovering what to see in Trento Italy.

 Trento, in northern Italy, is situated in the Adige River valley in the Trentino-Alto/Südtirol region, which borders Austria and Switzerland.
-In fact, Trento used to be part of Austria until after WWI.
-The stunning Dolomite Mountain range is the backdrop for this city full of historic charm.
+This region is also known as the Alto Adige region of Italy.
+Trento used to be part of Austria until after World War I. The stunning Dolomite Mountain range is the backdrop for this city full of historic charm.

 1. Wander Or Flâner

-You know from my Paris posts that I love to wander and wonder when I get to a new destination.
+You know from my Paris posts that I love to wander when I get to a new destination.
 It’s the “flaneuse” in me.
-My preferred way to connect with a place.
-Within minutes of setting foot in Trento, I knew this well-kept secret would be perfect for sauntering.
+Within minutes of setting foot in the city of Trento, I knew this well-kept Italian secret would be perfect for sauntering.

 Medieval streets.
 Gurgling fountains.
 Piazzas filled with people.
 Frescoes decorating facades.
 Tiny tucked away alcoves.
 There’s even a castle that looms over the city.
 All this Italian goodness with a mountainous backdrop and church bells chiming.